faizan-m/faizan-m.github.io/quirks.md

 <div class="hero hero--dark" style='height: 500px; background-image: url("/assets/images/imo.jpg");'>
 </div>

-During highschool I was heavily involved in math competitions, this culminated in me getting selected for the national Pakistani team for IMO 2016.
-The selection and training was an intense, grueling process but I learned so much about mathematical problem solving and analysis through it.
-The camps and the competition are also a source of some of my long standing friendships.
+During highschool I was heavily involved in math competitions.
+This culminated in me getting selected for the national Pakistani team for IMO 2016.
+The selection and training was an intense, grueling process but I it was a great learning experience about mathematical problem solving and analysis.
+The camps and the competition are also a source of some of my long-standing friendships.

 ## Books, Movies and Art
 I am a big fan of the written works of Bulleh Shah, Douglas Adams and Terry Pratchet.
 I greatly appreciate their unique and whimsical approach to life and humanity.
-I also find it pretty amazing that there is way more in common between Bulleh (a devout Sufi) and Douglas (an equally devout atheist) than one would expect.
+I also enjoy the irony that there is way more in common between Bulleh (a devout Sufi) and Douglas (an equally devout atheist) than one would expect.

 My favorite movie is Cloud Atlas.
 If there is a reasonable answer to the meaning of life, the universe and everything then it is definitely in there somewhere.